danny6869/midi-ble-footswitch/README/howto-solder-button-circuit.md

 # Soldering the Button Circuit

 ## Parts

 Each button pair will need the following components to be soldered together.

 - 5 pin male connector (for each pair of buttons)
 - 2 x LEDs (white)
 - 2 x tactile switches
 - 2 x 330 ohm resistors
-- 8 pieces of 24 gauge wire (3 or 5 different colors if available)
+- 8 pieces of 24 gauge wire (different colors if available)
-  - _Before you start, dry-fit all button/LED pairs, and cut the 8 wires so that they will where the sparkfun board will be in the chassis/case._
+  - _Before you start, dry-fit all button/LED pairs, and cut the 8 wires so that they reach where the sparkfun board will be in the chassis/case._
 - Heat-shrink tubing

 ## Instructions